designedmind/2017/multiple-drafts-overview.md

 last_updated: October 30, 2015

-summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness cannot possibly be.
-I revisit three of Dennett's key arguments, in each case arguing that the phenomenon in question is not evidence against a coming together, but a glimpse of the clever tricks used to implement a coming together."
+summary: "Dennett's Multiple Drafts theory is primarily a negative account, focusing on what consciousness could not possibly be.
+To understand consciousness properly, we need to recast Dennett's theory as a positive account.
+The empirical phenomena Dennett presents as evidence against a coming together are reinterpreted as a glimpse of the clever tricks used to implement a coming together."

 ---